mingjingtang/postit2/README.md

 * Compose all elements into a wrapper in order to produce the correct Json back
   * We create different models to construct json object
   * We refactor the wrapper files into a sub path in model so the file structure is clearer.
-  * The whole process of composing elements is a hard work, we has to draw the structure first, then add them one by one.
+  * The whole process of composing elements is a hard work, we have to draw the structure first, then add them one by one.

 ## Further Improvement